meme [options] <primary sequence file>

-The name of a file containing FASTA sequences or the word stdin to indicate that the sequences should be read from standard input.
-Note that MEME does not attempt to detect the alphabet from the sequences so you should specify it with the -dna, -rna, -protein or -alph options.
-MEME also supports a modification to the FASTA format for weighting the sequences.
-Large datasets will need to be sub-sampled to allow MEME to run in reasonable times.
+The name of a file containing the primary sequences in FASTA format, or the word stdin to indicate that the primary sequences should be read from standard input.
+Note that MEME does not attempt to detect the alphabet from the primary sequences so you should specify it with the -dna, -rna, -protein or -alph options.
+MEME also supports a modification to the FASTA format for weighting the primary sequences.

-These files are placed in a directory named
+MEME writes its output to files in a directory named

 MEME gives each motif it discovers a name, which is a consensus sequence that approximately describes the motif.
 Motif names are intended to be mnemonic only, and are not intended to be used for searching sequences for matches; use the position-specific probability matrix (PSPM) contained in each of the MEME output file formats for that purpose via programs such as FIMO and MAST.